root-project/root/README/ReleaseNotes/v628/index.md

    g->Draw();
 ```

-So, if we take the same example as above, and leave out the x-points, the diagram will look like this:

 ## 3D Graphics Libraries

 - REve / Eve7 now uses `RenderCore` to visualize 3D objects in JavaScript, replacing the use of `Three.js`.